 Customer Lifetime Value (CLV)

 Customer lifetime value, when used with customer acquisition cost, is one of the most important metrics to measure.
 In short, it is the total monetary value your average customer brings to your business.
 By understanding your customer’s lifetime value, you can make more informed decisions about where to allocate your marketing budget and which acquisition channels are most effective.
 Additionally, tracking CLV over time can give you insight into whether your overall customer base is growing or shrinking.
-Customer lifetime value is a key metric that any business should be tracking through their business intelligence platform.
+Customer lifetime value is a key metric that any business should be tracking through their business intelligence performance metrics.

 Marketing Metrics